CCW Charges in Michigan with an Expired Permit

 Michigan Concealed Weapon Charges

 It is illegal to carry a concealed pistol without first obtaining a concealed pistol license.
-Concealed can mean carried on a person and not visible upon casual inspection or concealed can mean possessed within a motor vehicle.
-Possession can be actual (in your hand or on your body) or it can be constructive, meaning within reach your or accessible.
-A conviction for Carrying a Concealed Weapon (CCW) can result in a prison sentence of up to 5 years, a fine of up to $2,500.00, and up to 5 years of probation.
+Concealed can mean carried on a person and not visible upon casual inspection, or concealed can mean possessed within a motor vehicle.
+Possession can be actual (in your hand or on your body) or constructive, meaning within reach or accessible.
+A Carrying Concealed Weapon (CCW) charge with an expired permit is the same as if you’ve never acquired one.
+However, a strong defense might persuade a prosecutor to offer a favorable resolution.

-An expired CPL (Concealed Pistol License) is the same as no CPL
+An expired CPL (Concealed Pistol License) is the same as no CPL.

 Carrying Concealed Weapon Defense Attorneys – Permit Expired?
 We Can Help You!

-The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients with these charges in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County and throughout Michigan.
+The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has decades of experience successfully defending clients with these charges in Oakland County, Wayne County, Macomb County, Washtenaw County, Livingston County, and throughout Michigan.
 Call us for a free consultation when you need help and cannot afford to be sold out, and we will promptly contact you.
-Our team of lawyers know and understand your rights under the 2nd Amendment and we will not let you down.
+Our lawyers know and understand your rights under the 2nd Amendment, and we will not disappoint you.